ElkeHanschen/project-integrate-library/README.md

-# Project include external library
+# Project include external library within simple HTML, CSS, JS

 ### What is this about?